English Language Programs

 English Language Development Programs and Resources offered by the Public Affairs Section

-The purpose of U.S. Embassy—sponsored English programs in Afghanistan is to make the study of English more accessible to students and teachers.
-With support from the State Department’s Office of English Language Programs, the U.S. Mission in Afghanistan supports a host of programs across the country.
+U.S. Embassy Kabul supports English programs in Afghanistan to make the study of English more accessible to students and teachers.
+With support from the State Department’s Office of English Language Programs, U.S. Embassy Kabul supports a host of programs across the country.

-The U.S. Embassy has an English Language Office and staff which works with Afghan and international partners to implement capacity building projects and grants that develop English teaching at Afghan universities and teacher training colleges in cooperation with the Ministry of Higher Education and the Ministry of Education.
-The ELO provides additional support for the English Language Teaching Association for Afghans to organize and participate in teacher training conferences and workshops, to conducts needs analyses and offers professional guidance, where needed to government officials in matters of national higher education policy for English teaching in Afghanistan.
+U.S. Embassy Kabul has an English Language Office (ELO) and staff that work with Afghan and international partners to implement capacity building projects and grants.
+These initiatives develop English teaching at Afghan universities and teacher training colleges in cooperation with the Ministry of Higher Education and the Ministry of Education.
+The ELO provides additional support for the English Language Teaching Association for Afghans to organize and participate in teacher training conferences and workshops, to conducts needs analyses, and to offer professional guidance, where needed, to government officials in matters of national higher education policy for English teaching in Afghanistan.

 English Access Microscholarship Program

 The English Access Microscholarship Program (Access) provides a